 Woman fleeing ‘demons’ in Memphis dies after crashing stolen truck with family inside

-PULASKI COUNTY, Ark. — A woman was killed in a wreck Monday after authorities say she stole a county-owned truck from Memphis, put her daughter and adopted children inside, and drove to Arkansas because they were “possessed by demons.”
+ATOKA, Tenn. — An Atoka woman was killed in a wreck Monday after authorities say she stole a county-owned truck from Memphis, put her daughter and adopted children inside, and drove to Arkansas because they were "possessed by demons."

-The Pulaski County Sheriff’s Office said 41-year-old Rosalind Craig of Tennessee was killed around 5:30 a.m. when the Chevrolet Silverado she was driving slammed head-on into a Union Pacific utility truck on a two-lane road north of Little Rock.
-A witness said Craig’s truck crossed the center line.
+The Pulaski County Sheriff's Office said 41-year-old Rosalind Craig was killed around 5:30 a.m. when the Chevrolet Silverado she was driving slammed head-on into a Union Pacific utility truck on a two-lane road north of Little Rock.
+A witness said Craig's truck crossed the center line.

 The sheriff's office said the passengers in Craig's truck included her daughter, a friend and her adopted children.
 They, along with the driver of the Union Pacific truck, were taken to hospitals but their injuries were not serious.